Curaçaoans on Friday returned to parliament a majority of parties that favor further dissolution from the Netherlands.

 After the election result was announced on Saturday, a majority of lawmakers in the Netherlands called for Curaçao to leave the kingdom, citing rampant corruption and Scotte’s suspected ties to organized crime.

 Among them were members of the ruling Christian Democrat and liberal parties as well as Labor, with which Prime Minister Mark Rutte is in talks to form a new government.

-The three parties in the center have traditionally resisted calls for complete dissolution of the country’s Caribbean territories.
+The three parties in the center have traditionally resisted calls for dissolution of the country’s Caribbean possessions.

 Curaçao became a constituent country of the Kingdom of the Netherlands in 2010, when the Netherlands Antilles were dissolved.